habitat-sh/builder/DEVELOPING.md

 1. Use `visudo` to grant your account the ability to do passwordless sudo.
 Add a line similar to the following to the end of your sudoers file: `<username> ALL=(ALL) NOPASSWD: ALL`

-2. Run the following provisioning script: `/src/support/linux/provision.sh`
+2. Run the following provisioning script: `/src/support/linux/provision.sh` (you will have to complete the repository setup below on your GuestOS before completing this step)

 3. Ensure you have your github SSH keys in your `~/.ssh` directory (will need for cloning in the next step)